Greek Employment Contracts

 How Do Companies Hire Greek Employees?

-If a foreign company is looking to hire resident employees as part of their expansion into Greece, they must comply with recruitment regulations such a tax, social security contributions and local employment laws, as well collaborate with or adhere to any collective bargaining, trade unions or work council agreements.
+If a foreign company is looking to hire resident employees as part of their global expansion into Greece, they must comply with recruitment regulations such a tax, social security contributions and local employment laws, as well collaborate with or adhere to any collective bargaining, trade unions or work council agreements.
 In Greece, employment contracts do not have to be present to the employees in writing to be valid.
 Except for specific contracts, it is not obligatory for an employment contract to be in writing.
 However, under the Labor Code, employers must inform employees of benefits, working hours, salaries, working hours and work schedule in writing.

 Labor law in Greece is based on the principle of employee protection.
 The employment relationship and its terms are hierarchically determined by the Constitution, international treaties, the local labor law, collective employment agreements, employment rules and business practices, with the individual contract being last in the order.
 According to the protection principle of Greece’s labor law, if opposing issues are regulated simultaneously by different hierarchical structures, the regulation most favorable for the employee will prevail.
 Thus, it is important for the employer to know the existing labor laws and employee entitlements, as well as collaborate with the appropriate local employment organizations.

 Collective employment agreements are determined between employers’ and employees’ trade unions.
 These agreements regulate employment terms that comprise the minimum working conditions for the applicable employees.
 An agreement is applicable when both employer and employee are members of the contracting trade unions.
 There are different types of collective employment agreements: